 - However, as P.W.
 Singer notes in his comment to Nance’s post at SWJ, Nance’s recommendations also skipped over the foundational reasons contractors are engaged.

 - Ralph Peters plays the same emotional card that contractors are independent cowboys while feebly addressing the core issues.

-It is this failure to understand the resource being engaged, and the requisite control, that makes the Machiavellian warning more accurate after years of use.
-It is State that, ironically, demonstrated it cannot, for a change not for bureaucratic reasons, understand the need for appropriate RUF and ROE out of a lack of vision, awareness, and fortitude.
+It is this failure to understand the resource being engaged, and the necessary control, that makes the Machiavellian warning more accurate after years of use.
+It is State that, ironically, demonstrated it could not, for a change not for bureaucratic reasons, understand the need for appropriate RUF and ROE out of a lack of vision, awareness, and fortitude.

 Both the conduct and rules of war has changed, and the range of services that private military companies provide and what the US requires of them is significant, prompting the Dean of the Army War College to say, “The US cannot go to war without contractors.”
 Unlike technology stewardship issues that prevent aircraft carriers from putting to sea without civilians (for the last four decades), security contractors are on the front lines, directly and independently engaging foreign publics.
 These “guns with legs” are point persons in American foreign policy and public diplomacy and are perceived as representatives of the United States.
 Their role isn’t a given nor is it required, but we seem to have accepted it.
 We cannot afford to make these assumptions.